sap-tutorials/Tutorials/tutorials/s4sdkjs-deploy-application-cloud-foundry/s4sdkjs-deploy-application-cloud-foundry.md

       - my-xsuaa
 ```

-Finally, we need to adapt the `getAllBusinessPartners` function in `business-partner.controller.ts` to use the destination defined in the Cloud Platform Cockpit.
+Finally, we need to adapt the `getAllBusinessPartners` function in `business-partner.controller.ts` to use the destination defined in the Business Technology Platform Cockpit.

 The new function now looks like this: